MENU

 As soon as the soil warms up in mid spring, you can start to sow all your summer veggies, including beans, sweetcorn and tomatoes.
 Two of your main “must haves” for your summer salads are cucumber and celery.

 Amaryllis (Hippeastrum) - one of the easiest and most rewarding bulbs to grow, amaryllis produce showy, trumpet-shaped blooms that add a flamboyant touch to your garden or home.
 Often referred to as the Christmas flower because they typically bloom around five weeks after being planted (during the warmer months).
-For this reason, amaryllis make a wonderful gift at Christmas time and can also make gorgeous centre-pieces for the Christmas dinner table.

 September is the month to shed the cold frosts of winter and welcome spring.
 Did you know September is sometimes referred to as tomato month!
 This is because tomatoes are mostly harvested around this time.